Hard problem of consciousness: Neural correlates of consciousness

+Computational cognition

+A functionalist view in cognitive science holds that the mind is an information processing system, and that cognition and consciousness together are a form of computation.
+Cognition, distinct from consciousness, is explained by neural computation in the computational theory of cognition.
+The computational theory of mind asserts that not only cognition, but also phenomenal consciousness or qualia, are computational.
+While the computation system is realised by neurons rather than electronics, in theory it would be possible for artificial intelligence to be conscious.

 Integrated information theory

 Integrated information theory (IIT), developed by the neuroscientist and psychiatrist Giulio Tononi in 2004 and more recently also advocated by Koch, is one of the most discussed models of consciousness in neuroscience and elsewhere.
 The theory proposes an identity between consciousness and integrated information, with the latter item (denoted as Φ) defined mathematically and thus in principle measurable.
 The hard problem of consciousness, write Tononi and Koch, may indeed be intractable when working from matter to consciousness.
 However, because IIT inverts this relationship and works from phenomenological axioms to matter, they say it could be able to solve the hard problem.
 In this vein, proponents have said the theory goes beyond identifying human neural correlates and can be extrapolated to all physical systems.
 Tononi wrote (along with two colleagues):

 While identifying the "neural correlates of consciousness" is undoubtedly important, it is hard to see how it could ever lead to a satisfactory explanation of what consciousness is and how it comes about.
-As will be illustrated below, IIT offers a way to analyze systems of mechanisms to determine if they are properly structured to give rise to consciousness, how much of it, and of which kind.
+As will be illustrated below, IIT offers a way to analyse systems of mechanisms to determine if they are properly structured to give rise to consciousness, how much of it, and of which kind.

 As part of a broader critique of IIT, Michael Cerullo suggested that the theory's proposed explanation is in fact for what he dubs (following Scott Aaronson) the "Pretty Hard Problem" of methodically inferring which physical systems are conscious—but would not solve Chalmers' hard problem.
 "Even if IIT is correct," he argues, "it does not explain why integrated information generates (or is) consciousness."
 Chalmers agrees that IIT, if correct, would solve the "Pretty Hard Problem" rather than the hard problem.